lamhq/tech-notes/typescript/1-handbook/6-classes.md

 - The `this` value is guaranteed to be correct at runtime
 - This will use more memory, because each class instance will have its own copy of each function defined this way
-- You can’t use `super.getName` in a derived class, because there’s no entry in the prototype chain to fetch the base class method from
+- You can't use `super.getName` in a derived class, because there's no entry in the prototype chain to fetch the base class method from

 ## `this` parameters